 If you liked what you read here, please consider sharing it with someone else who might enjoy it.
 If you’re on Facebook, you might consider liking or following my Bendable Light page there.

-To receive new writing from Bendable Light in your e-mail Inbox every month or so, please subscribe below.
+To receive new writing from Bendable Light in your e-mail Inbox occasionally, please subscribe below.

 Please note: due to an error I’m still diagnosing, you may need to click near the bottom of the button.